TerraDharitri/js_team_repos/repos_docs/level1/drt-sdk-nestjs-cli/drt-sdk-nestjs-cli-1.0.2/README.md

 Run the command:

-mxnest schema types schema.yaml types.ts
+drtnest schema types schema.yaml types.ts

 This command will generate TypeScript interfaces in types.ts based on the schema provided in schema.yaml.
 The resulting TypeScript file will look like this: